 Daring to Dare ®

-Daring to Dare is a development program for early-career women in research.
+Daring to Dare is a development program for women trainees in stem cell and regenerative medicine.

 The career transitions of women in a research environment are far from straightforward, and the COVID-19 pandemic has created further challenges.
 Many women early in their careers find themselves needing space to reflect, have conversations with peers, build confidence, and develop strategies to navigate the complexities of professional transition.

-The Stem Cell Network is pleased to engage Dr. Sandrine Soubes from Tesselle Development to deliver Daring to Dare, ® a development program for early-career women in research.
+The Stem Cell Network is pleased to engage Dr. Sandrine Soubes from Tesselle Development to deliver Daring to Dare, ® a development program for women trainees in stem cell and regenerative medicine.
 This program consists of a series of five virtual half-day workshops between September 2022 and January 2023 with course work in between sessions.